 Clinilabs is currently recruiting volunteers for a wide variety of studies.

-Clinilabs values our volunteers, and we appreciate your interest in participating in one of our current clinical trials.
-A volunteer may qualify for a stipend upon completion of all study-related visits and requirements including time and travel.
-It is possible to receive less than the stipend amount.
-It is important to note that distribution of stipend is in United States currency.
-Bear in mind, additional criteria apply for each research study, and you may not qualify for the study that you initially prefer.
-If this occurs, Clinilabs will do their best to fit you into an alternative study if it is available.
+Clinilabs values our volunteers and appreciates your interest in participating in one of our current clinical trials.
+Volunteers may qualify for a stipend upon completing all study-related visits and requirements, including time and travel.
+Note that it is possible to receive a stipend amount that is less than what is initially stated.
+Additionally, the stipend will be distributed in United States currency.

 Current & Upcoming Clinical Research Studies: